snowdj/geocompr/03-attribute-operations.md

 The main **dplyr** subsetting functions are `select()`, `slice()`, `filter()` and `pull()`.

 <div class="rmdnote">
 <p><strong>raster</strong> and <strong>dplyr</strong> packages have a function called <code>select()</code>.
-When using both packages, the function in the most recently attached package will be used, 'masking' the incumbent function.
+When using both packages, the function in the most recently attached package will be used, ‘masking’ the incumbent function.
 This can generate error messages containing text like: <code>unable to find an inherited method for function ‘select’ for signature ‘&quot;sf&quot;’</code>.
 To avoid this error message, and prevent ambiguity, we use the long-form function name, prefixed by the package name and two colons (usually omitted from R scripts for concise code): <code>dplyr::select()</code>.</p>
 </div>

 `select()` selects columns by name or position.